Mordeaux/vr360a-coding-assessment/README.md

 the power of Rust and Typescript rules out a lot of potential bugs.
 * I've left some `unwraps()` and things of that nature around that need better handling
+* The code could be organized a bit better